Good Time (Owl City and Carly Rae Jepsen song): Critical reception

 The song has received positive reviews from critics, including Billboard: "It only makes sense that he's joined by Jepsen...[on] a track that could become a radio staple for the rest of the summer," and Entertainment Weekly: "'Good Time' goes down easier than a frozen margarita at a beachfront tiki bar."

 On his site The Re-View, British critic Nick Bassett referred to the song as "an uplifting, out and out pop duet which will most definitely ensure that neither artist has to settle for a 'one hit wonder' tag."
 Lewis Corner of Digital Spy stated that the track is an "addictively fizzy, sweet treat."
+Jocelyn Vena of MTV compared the song's lyrics to Katy Perry's, "Last Friday Night" and the Black Eyed Peas', "I Gotta Feeling" for its references to, "sleeping in their clothes after all that partying, staying up all night and generally pledging to have fun."
+Bill Lamb of About.com stated, "The pair are ultimately very charming and appealing together.
+It is quite possible they may have another chart-topping pop hit to follow up each of their #1 debut singles."
+However, he criticized the song by stating, "there is nothing that sounds original here."

 Slates Forrest Wickman also called it a "worthy successor" to "Call Me Maybe".
 He pointed to how "the song opens with a familiar story, and then subverts it, by removing anything that's not squeaky clean."
 Like Kesha in "TiK ToK," the singer begins the song waking up after a night of hard partying, in his clothes with a song by Prince inside his head.
 But in contrast, Wickman observes, he's "on the right side of the bed", not hung over, and ready to go out again the next evening.
 "When a children's choir is tossed in at the end, it's a bit gratuitous, but in this wholesome song why not," he concludes. "'Good Time' is a guilty pleasure, without the guilt."
 Rolling Stone called the song "mediocre dance pop".
+Chris Richards of The Washington Post noted that song doesn't get good until Jepsen's verse.
+Barry Nicolson of NME wrote, "it's a long way down for docile Canadian Carly Rae Jepsen, whose follow-up is so nondescript I literally can't be bothered to describe it.
+The words 'Featuring Owl City' say more than a paragraph of adjectives ever could."